LADSoft/OrangeC/doc/adl.md

 The $#:16 tells several things about the number.
 First, the '$' means it can match relocatable quantities (labels).
 The # means parse out a number.
 The :16 indicates the number of bits to stream for the coding.

-Note that the number matcher functions are not generated by the ADL compiler;   they is meant to be a hand-written addition to take into account the vagaries of numbers in whichever assembler is being developed.
+Note that the number matcher functions are not generated by the ADL compiler;   they are meant to be a hand-written addition to take into account the vagaries of numbers in whichever assembler is being developed.
+The current number matcher in OASM only handles numbers up to 32 bits.

 The final example is a relative offset: